MALZ - Frequency Domain Grounding Analysis

 - MALZ is particularly suited to modeling extensive ground networks and is also an excellent tool for analyzing conductor networks energized by currents at frequencies varying from 0 to 1 MHz.

-- The conductors can be solid or hollow, coated or uncoated, and can be arbitrarily directed in a vertically, horizontally, spherically or cylindrically layered soils and soils with finite volumes of different resistivities.
+- The conductors can be solid or hollow, coated or uncoated, and can be arbitrarily directed in soils with horizontal, vertical, spherical, spheroidal or cylindrical layers, or in soils with finite volumes of different resistivities.

 - Each conductor system can be energized at different locations by complex valued currents.
 Each current source can inject a current which differs from other source currents in both magnitude and phase angle.

-- For users who model medium to large-sized substations or power plants, in which the voltage drop in the grid conductors is often significant, MALZ offers a more powerful feature: you can now not only inject currents (Current energization), but also specify the induced EMF or any other kind of longitudinal voltage source in any number of conductors.
+- You can also specify the Potential of selected conductors, and the induced EMF or any other kind of longitudinal voltage source in any number of conductors.
 This can be particularly interesting when studying the behavior of a long grounded structure, such as a pipeline, that runs parallel to a power line.

 - MALZ automatically determines intersections between conductors, and therefore which groups of conductors constitute distinct (energized or passive) systems.